GoogleCloudPlatform/ai-on-gke/ml-platform/04_setup_clusters/README.md

 Open the configsync repo and go to `manifests/clusters`, you will see there is a cluster selector created for each cluster via yaml files.

 ### Install a cluster scoped software
 This section describes how platform admins will use the configsync repo to manage cluster scoped software or cluster level objects.
-These softwares could be used by multiple teams in their namespaces.
-An example of such softwares is [kuberay][kuberay] that can manage ray clusters in multiple namespace.
+These software could be used by multiple teams in their namespaces.
+An example of such software is [kuberay][kuberay] that can manage ray clusters in multiple namespace.

 Let's install [Kuberay][kuberay] as a cluster level software that includes CRDs and deployments.
 Kuberay has a component called operator that facilitates `ray` on Kubernetes.
 We will install Kuberay operator in default namespace.
 The operator will then orchestrate `ray clusters` created in different namespace by different teams in the future.